-- 1. the SAIDI for the feeder section is greater than a specific threshold (for example four times the average SAIDI or the target SAIDI value); - 2. the SAIDI for the feeder section is in the worst 5% of feeder section SAIDI values; and - 3. the feeder section has been identified as having the lowest reliability, using both the first two criterion, for a number of consecutive years (for example three years).
+- 2. the SAIDI for the feeder section is in the worst 5% of feeder section SAIDI values; and - 3. the feeder section has been identified as having the lowest reliability, using both the first two criterion, for a number of consecutive years (for example three years).

 The development of a specific process to identify the lowest reliability feeders or feeder sections would need to review historical reliability data to ensure that the appropriate level of burden is placed on the distributor.
 For example, the thresholds in criteria 1 and 2 above should be set at levels that focus the distributor on an appropriate number of lower reliability customers.
-In addition, an alternative to applying the approach above to feeder sections, the measures could be applied to individual customers as the necessary reporting systems are already in place as part of the guaranteed service level (GSL) scheme.
+In addition, an alternative to applying the approach above to feeder sections, the measures could be applied to individual customers in a similar manner to some guaranteed service level (GSL) schemes.

-6.3.2 Using network wide measures of lowest reliability outcomes customers.
+6.3.2 Using network wide measures of lowest reliability outcomes

+Another possible approach is to measure the range of different reliability outcomes experienced within the network, particularly the outcomes for the lowest reliability customers.
 Under this approach, the object isn't to identify the actual feeders experiencing the lowest reliability, but to have a measure of the variation of reliability outcomes across the network.